nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Format: `rename INDEX n/NAME`

 Notes:
-* If multiple `n/NAME` are given in the command, the last provided `NAME` will be used
+* If more than one `n/NAME` is given in the command, the last provided `NAME` will be used

 Parameters:
 * [`INDEX`](#index)